-For additional information regarding the Company's legal proceedings, see Item 3, "Legal Proceedings" in the Form 10-K.
+For additional information regarding our legal proceedings, see Item 3, "Legal Proceedings" in the Form 10-K. As of June 24, 2012, there have been no material developments in our historical legal proceedings since December 25, 2011 except as described below.

-Integral, which the Company acquired on July 27, 2011, was previously the subject of a Securities and Exchange Commission ("SEC") investigation.
+Integral, which we acquired on July 27, 2011, was previously the subject of an SEC investigation and inquiry by The NASDAQ Stock Market LLC ("NASDAQ").
 On July 30, 2009, the SEC and Integral each announced that a final administrative settlement had been reached concluding the SEC's investigation.
+Shortly after the settlement with the SEC, the NASDAQ inquiry was closed with no further action required by Integral.

 In conjunction with its announcement of the administrative settlement, the SEC also disclosed that it was instituting separate civil actions against three former officers of Integral.
 Integral has indemnification obligations to these individuals, as well as other former directors and officers of Integral who may incur indemnifiable costs in connection with these actions, pursuant to the terms of separate indemnification agreements entered into with each of them effective as of December 4, 2002.
 As a result of the acquisition of Integral, the Company has assumed these indemnification obligations.
-The indemnification agreements each provide that, subject to certain terms and conditions, that the Company shall indemnify the individual to the fullest extent permissible by Maryland law against judgments, penalties, fines, settlements and reasonable expenses actually incurred in the event that the individual is made a party to a legal proceeding by reason of his or her present or prior service as an officer or employee of Integral, and shall also advance reasonable litigation expenses actually incurred subject to, among other conditions, receipt of a written undertaking to repay any costs or expenses advanced if it shall ultimately be determined that the individual has not met the standard of conduct required for indemnification under Maryland law.
+The indemnification agreements each provide that, subject to certain terms and conditions, Integral shall indemnify the individual to the fullest extent permissible by Maryland law against judgments, penalties, fines, settlements and reasonable expenses actually incurred in the event that the individual is made a party to a legal proceeding by reason of his or her present or prior service as an officer or employee of Integral and shall also advance reasonable litigation expenses actually incurred subject to, among other conditions, receipt of a written undertaking to repay any costs or expenses advanced if it shall ultimately be determined that the individual has not met the standard of conduct required for indemnification under Maryland law.
 Certain costs and expenses were previously covered under Integral's applicable directors and officers liability insurance policy.
 The policy limits were exhausted in 2011, and the Company is advancing payment of indemnifiable costs pursuant to the indemnification agreements.

-From time to time, the Company may become involved in various claims, lawsuits and legal proceedings that arise in the ordinary course of business.
-However, litigation is subject to inherent uncertainties, and an adverse result in these or other matters may arise from time to time that may harm the Company's business.
-The Company is currently not aware of any such legal proceedings or claims that it believes will have, individually or in the aggregate, a material adverse effect on the Company's business, financial condition, operating results or cash flows.
+From time to time, we may become involved in various claims, lawsuits and legal proceedings that arise in the ordinary course of business.
+However, litigation is subject to inherent uncertainties, and an adverse result in these or other matters may arise from time to time that may harm our business.
+We are currently not aware of any such legal proceedings or claims that we believe will have, individually or in the aggregate, a material adverse effect on our business, financial condition, operating results or cash flows.